akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She stopped, her hand going to her throat. *The king made a vow.
 About me.
 About marrying his son.*

-*Which son?* the woman had asked. *One of the bastards, likely.*
+*Which son?* the woman had asked.

-She thought of the hall—the crowd, the king’s laughter, the young man by the pillar.
+Beatrice thought of the hall—the crowd, the king’s laughter, the young man by the pillar.
 The one who had watched.
-The one who had looked at her as if she were worth seeing.
+The one who had looked at her as if she were worth seeing. *Was it him or another?
+It wasn't her, though.
+It couldn't be.*

 *He knew.
 He must have known.
-And he let me walk out the door.*
+And he let me walk out the door.
+Did he know?
+Did it matter?*

 She was so lost in thought that she did not hear the horse until it was nearly upon her.